floholz/autodarts-luxspy/luxspy-ext/README.md

 ## Usage

-1. Navigate to an AutoDarts match page: `https://play.autodarts.io/matches/[match-uuid]`
+1. Navigate to any AutoDarts page: `https://play.autodarts.io/*`
 2. The extension will automatically start monitoring
-3. Open the browser console to see logged events
+3. **On Match Pages**: Watch the LED strip change colors based on game state:
+   - **Green**: Focused player is ready to throw
+   - **Purple**: Unfocused player is ready to throw
+   - **Yellow**: Someone needs to take out
+   - **Off**: Waiting for next turn
+4. **On Other Pages**: The extension tracks the logged-in player but doesn't control LEDs
-4. Click the extension icon to view current status
+5. Click the extension icon to view current status and configure server settings

 ## Development